DigitalExpart/PAKtIQ/FINAL_SETUP_GUIDE.md

   status,
   progress,
   created_at
-FROM pakts
+FROM Resolves
 ORDER BY created_at DESC;

 -- ============================================
--- UPDATE EXISTING PAKTS (Optional)
+-- UPDATE EXISTING Resolves (Optional)
 -- ============================================

--- If you have pakts without deadlines, set them to 90 days from creation:
+-- If you have Resolves without deadlines, set them to 90 days from creation:
-UPDATE pakts
+UPDATE Resolves
 SET deadline = created_at + INTERVAL '90 days'
 WHERE deadline IS NULL;